Ropes & Gray Secures Dismissal of Securities Class-Action Lawsuit for TriNet

 On December 18, 2017, U.S. District Judge Beth Labson Freeman dismissed the complaint in its entirety and with prejudice through a nearly 60-page ruling, by which she accepted all of Ropes & Gray’s arguments.
 The court held that several of the allegedly false and misleading statements were inactionable as a matter of law, that Plaintiff had not provided enough facts to show that any of the others were false or misleading, and that the complaint failed in its entirety to allege that the defendants acted with an unlawful state of mind.

-The San Francisco based Ropes & Gray team included business and securities litigation partners Rick Gallagher and Anne Johnson Palmer, and associates Matthew Tolve and Nicole Horowitz
+The San Francisco based Ropes & Gray team included business and securities litigation partners Rick Gallagher and Anne Johnson Palmer and associate Nicole Horowitz